“Something that puts you into a coma is not something (most people) voluntarily do. Normal people don’t say, ‘I’m looking forward to my next coma.’ ”

 GHB is best known as a “date rape” drug, causing the victim to become incapacitated so they are unable to defend themselves.
 The amount of G taken and how tolerant someone becomes can turn this roofie into a party drug of dependency.
 The public has a lack of awareness when it comes to the liquid drug form of GHB being used recreationally for the rave and club scene.
 This is what might be the most disturbing part of liquid G. While heavily enforced as a date rape drug, nobody talks about the group of people that are abusing this addictive and deadly substance.

-“Our 28 day rehab program deals with all types of addictions including GHB.
+“Our residential program deals with all types of addictions including GHB.
 Also, we accept many major health insurance plans.”

 Also well known as liquid ecstasy or liquid G, like a lot of synthetic drugs, GHB occupies a specialized niche – it’s not as widely used as other illegal drugs, but it does have a small (and growing) core of aficionados who use it as a “club” drug due to the liquid G drug effects.